TheArchmage/movie_website/README.md

 If you would like to include your own movies, trailer-url's, and artwork, feel free to add/remove/modify the instances of the `media.Movie()` class in `entertainment_center.py`

+## Attribution
+This project utilizes the fresh_tomatoes.py module, which was written by adarssh0806 for the Udacity "Introduction to Object Oriented Programming" course.

+The code contained in entertainment_center.py and media.py is derived from code presented in the lectures for the Udacity course "Introduction to Object Oriented Programming".